idaholab/moose/modules/stochastic_tools/doc/content/modules/stochastic_tools/examples/pod_rb_surrogate.md

 MultiApp system.
 The results show that it is beneficial to create a POD-RB surrogate if more than 148 evaluations are needed.
 This assumes that the full-order evaluation time can be equally distributed among the 1000 test samples (0.779 s/sample).
-By dividing the trining time with this number we get a critical sample number above which the generation of a surrogate model is a better alternative.
+By dividing the training time with this number we get a critical sample number above which the generation of a surrogate model is a better alternative.

 !table id=com_time caption=The computation time of the full-order solutions on the test set compared to the cost of training a surrogate and evaluating it on the same test set.